mtth/layer2/doc/api.md

 Sample result: `{ psRecv: 87, psDrop: 0, psIfDrop: 0 }`.

-This includes total packets received, dropped because of buffer overflow, and dropped by the interface (e.g. because of filters).
+This includes total frames received, dropped because of buffer overflow, and dropped by the interface (e.g. because of filters).
 See `man pcap_stats` for more details.
 Finally, note that these statistics are not exact and can even mean different things depending on the platform.